PROBATE LAYWERS OFFERING HELP CHALLENGING WILLS IN WA

 The process can sometimes be complicated for example, the deceased may have two Wills, where one Will is undated or a Will that is partially invalid.
 Our experienced Staff are able to assist you with applications for Probate that are out of the ordinary.

-Issues can often arise even when a person has left behind a Will.
+Issues can often arise even when Deceased has left behind a will.
 Our lawyers can assist you with the following:

 - Defective or missing Wills, where you have a copy

-- Where the terms of a Will is uncertain/ understanding a Will
+- Where the terms of a Will are uncertain/ understanding a Will

 - Where the Executors named in the Will are unable or unwilling to apply for Probate